IL2HorusTeam/il2fb-mission-parser/docs/index.rst

 ..
-IL-2 DS Missions Parser documentation master file, created by sphinx-quickstart on Mon Mar 31 16:07:51 2014.
+IL-2 Missions Parser documentation master file, created by sphinx-quickstart on Mon Mar 31 16:07:51 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-IL-2 DS Missions Parser's documentation
+IL-2 Missions Parser's documentation
 =======================================

 Contents: